zimfv/defining-video-cuts/README.md

 The example of cut with dip to black transition you can see in `pics/dipToBlack_cuts0.png`.

 ## How I managed this data
-There are 3 Rammstein clips, which contain a lot of actions, like fires or explosions.
+There are 3 Rammstein clips, which contain a lot of actions, like fires, explosions, flashs or just jerks.
 I used 2 of them to learn and validate.
 Then checked the model with the 3rd.
 And I got many false positive results.

 So I checked how the model predict cuts on less agressive video, and tool the video of an another artist.
 And yes, the model predicts cuts of more peacefull videos a little better.